-245 Marlborough was designed by Cabot and Chandler, architects, and built in 1883 by Woodbury & Leighton, builders.
-It was built as the home of dry goods merchant (and former East India merchant) George Richards Minot and his wife, Harriet (Jackson) Minot.
+245 Marlborough was designed by Cabot and Chandler, architects, and built in 1883 by Woodbury & Leighton, builders, as the home of dry goods merchant (and former East India merchant) George Richards Minot and his wife, Harriet (Jackson) Minot.
 He is shown as the owner on the original building permit application, dated June 4, 1883.
 They lived at 36 Commonwealth and also maintained a home in the Woodbourne section of Jamaica Plain.

 After her death, 245 Marlborough remained the home of the Minots’ son, George Richards Minot, Jr., and their five unmarried daughters: Elizabeth Sedgwick Minot, Harriet Jackson Minot, Sarah Cabot Minot, Mary Minot, and Elizabeth C. Minot.

 George Minot, Jr., married in October of 1890 to Agnes Olney of 241 Marlborough, daughter of Richard and Agnes (Thomas) Olney.
 After their marriage they lived at 16 Hereford.
 He was a dry goods merchant in his father’s firm.
 His sisters continued to live at 245 Marlborough during the 1895-1896 winter season, but were living elsewhere during the next two seasons.

-During the 1896-1897 winter season, 245 Marlborough had become the home of merchant George Dudley Howe and his wife Alice Lloyd (Greenwood) Howe.
+During the 1896-1897 winter season, 245 Marlborough was the home of merchant George Dudley Howe and his wife Alice Lloyd (Greenwood) Howe.
 They had lived at the Hotel Agassiz at 191 Commonwealth during the 1893-1894 season, after which they had traveled abroad.
 They also maintained a home, The Cliffs, in Manchester, Massachusetts.
 By the 1897-1898 season had moved to 179 Commonwealth.

 During the 1897-1898 winter season, 245 Marlborough was the home of iron and steel merchant Barthold Schlesinger and his wife, Mary (McBurney) Schlesinger.
 Their principal residence was Southwood on Warren Street in Brookline.